Higher Education Coordinating Commission

 - In conjunction with the Oregon Workforce Investment Board and the Oregon Employment Department, managing state implementation of the federal Workforce Innovation and Opportunity Act (WIOA) (ORS 660)

 - Administering the Oregon Opportunity Grant and other student success programs through the Office of Student Access and Completion (ORS 348)

 - Conducting data collection, analysis, research, and reporting across all sectors of higher education (ORS 350.075)

 - Conducting annual institutional evaluations for public universities (ORS 352.061)

 Established in 2011 and vested with its current authorities in 2013, the Higher Education Coordinating Commission is a 14-member volunteer commission appointed by the Oregon Governor, with nine voting members confirmed by the State Senate.
 The Commission develops and implements policies and programs to ensure that Oregon’s network of colleges, universities, workforce development initiatives and pre-college outreach programs are well coordinated to foster student success.
-It also advises the Oregon Legislature, the Governor, and the Chief Education Office on policy and funding to meet state postsecondary goals.
+It also advises the Oregon Legislature and the Governor on policy and funding to meet state postsecondary goals.

 The Higher Education Coordinating Commission is supported by the state agency by the same name, comprised of eight distinct offices led by Executive Director Ben Cannon.
 The Commission operates under the publicly adopted policies and procedures in the document below, and all Commission meetings are open to the public.

 For more information about the authorities and key partnership of the HECC, also see Convening and Partnership, as well as HECC Statutes and Administrative Rules.